hmrc/agent-invitations-frontend/README.md

  - Agent can view their authorisation requests and inactive relationships from the last 30 days (track)
  - Agent fast track service

-Clients can 'personal' or 'buisness' and includes trusts (taxable and non-taxable).
+Clients can be 'personal' or 'business' and includes trusts (taxable and non-taxable).

-Currently this service supports the following invitaitons:
+Currently this service supports the following invitations:
 - ITSA, including alternative itsa
 - Personal Income Record
 - MTD VAT